IIT-EnergySystemModels/openTEPES/README.md

 including pumped-hydro storage, batteries, demand response, electric vehicles, solar thermal, and electrolyzers.

 The model also allows a representation of the **hydro system** based on volume and water inflow data, considering the water stream topology (**hydro cascade basins**).
-If they are unavailable, it runs using an energy-based representation of the hydro system.
+If these data are unavailable, it runs using an energy-based representation of the hydro system.

 It also includes a **Power-to-Hydrogen (P2H2)** representation, with hydrogen demand satisfied by electrolyzer-produced hydrogen (electricity consumed to produce hydrogen) and a hydrogen network to distribute it, and a **Power-to-Heat (P2H)** representation, with heat demand satisfied by heat pumps or electric heaters (which consume electricity), and a heat network to distribute the heat.
-If they are unavailable, it runs with just the other energy carriers.
+If hydrogen and heat are not considered, the model runs with just the other energy carriers.

 The main results of the model can be structured into these topics:

 - **Investment**: investment decisions and costs for generation, storage, hydro reservoirs, electric lines, hydrogen pipelines, and heat pipes
-- **Operation**: unit commitment, startup, and shutdown of non-renewable units, unit output and aggregation by technologies (thermal, storage hydro, pumped-hydro storage, RES), RES curtailment, electric line, hydrogen pipeline, and heat pipe flows, line ohmic losses, node voltage angles, upward and downward operating reserves, upward and downward ramp reserves, ESS inventory levels, hydro reservoir volumes, power, hydrogen, and heat not served
+- **Operation**: unit commitment, startup, and shutdown of non-renewable units; unit output and aggregation by technologies (thermal, storage hydro, pumped-hydro storage, RES); RES curtailment; electric line, hydrogen pipeline, and heat pipe flows; line ohmic losses; node voltage angles; upward and downward operating reserves; upward and downward ramp reserves; ESS inventory levels; hydro reservoir volumes; and power, hydrogen, and heat not served
 - **Emissions**: CO2 emissions by unit
 - **Marginal**: Locational Short-Run Marginal Costs (LSRMC), stored energy value, water volume value
 - **Economic**: operation, emission, and reliability costs and revenues from operation, operating reserves, and ramp reserves